-Estonia lost one of every five persons from its population of slightly over one million as a consequence of the occupying regime’s terror policy.
+Estonia lost every fifth person of its population of slightly over a million as a consequence of the terror imposed by the occupying regime.

-The Estonian people and the Estonian state have established this memorial in 2018 in memory of Estonia’s victims of communism.
+The people and nation of Estonia established the Memorial in 2018 in memory of Estonia’s victims of communism.

 After the occupation of Estonia in 1940, the communist regime of the Soviet Union began the murder, imprisonment, and deportation of Estonian people on political grounds.
 Estonia’s Victims of Communism Memorial (hereinafter Memorial) was established in 2018 in commemoration of victims of communism and in remembrance of the consequences of communist terror.
 Based on the §51 section 1 of the Persons Repressed by Occupying Powers Act, and order no. 207 issued by the Estonian Government on 23 August 2018, ‘Designation of a competent administrative body to publish the personal data of repressed persons and those with an equivalent status’, I hereby declare the following principles (the Memorial’s statute) on the publication of data on the Memorial: